 Book banning is on the rise in America.
-As a leader in equitable book access and member of the Unite Against Book Bans and Banned Books Week coalitions, we are proud to work alongside Little Free Library stewards, publishers, and partners to combat book banning and ensure all voices are heard.
+As a leader in equitable book access and member of the Banned Books Week coalition, the Right to Read Working Group, and Unite Against Book Bans, we are proud to work alongside Little Free Library stewards, publishers, and partners to combat book banning and ensure all voices are heard.
 Here are a few of our recent actions to push back against book bans and celebrate the freedom to read:

 Power of Little Free Library Stewards